OntimizeWeb/ontimize-web-templates/README.md

   </div>
 </h1>

-# 📜 Ontimize Web Templates
-A collection of examples and solutions for your OntimizeWeb applications.
+A collection of examples and solutions for build your OntimizeWeb applications.

+## 📜 Templates

+Multiple examples are being featured in [Ontimize Web's Templates](https://ontimize-web-template-manager.dev.ontimize.com/), visit that page for more advanced filtering options.

 ## 💡 Provide Feedback